facebookarchive/caffe2/_docs/getting-started/windows.md

 5. Install [Cmake](http://cmake.org)
 6. Install Python packages numpy and protobuf.
 From a command line:

+Build protobuf from source, or you can try this package on Anaconda.
+Version 3.2 of protobuf is preferred. **Use at your own risk!**

 ```
 conda install -y numpy
 conda install -y --channel https://conda.anaconda.org/eugene protobuf